Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ## Voucher

-### Creating a Alelo Voucher Transaction
+### Creating a Voucher Transaction

-A transaction with an *Alelo* Card is similar to a Debit Card, but without the authentication process. <BR><BR>Currently, only the "Alelo" Provider supports processing of this mode.
+A transaction with a voucher card is similar to a debit card transaction; only without the authentication process.
+Currently, only the *Alelo* and *Ticket* providers are supported in this modality.

 #### Request